zakwilson/hubzilla-core/.homeinstall/README.md

 ## Note for the Rasperry

-The script was tested with an Raspberry 3 under Raspian (Debian 9.3, 2017-11-29-raspbian-stretch.img).
+The script was tested with a Raspberry 3 under Raspian (Debian 9.3, 2017-11-29-raspbian-stretch.img).

 Be patient when a page is loaded by your Raspi-Hub for the very first time.
 Especially the config pages after the install will load very slowly.